 Princes Street Gardens

-Not only is Princes Street Gardens a World Heritage Site and ‘an area of botanic and geological scientific interest’ and a World Heritage Site doesn’t tickle your fancy, you’ll be happy to know that it’s conveniently central and a popular destination for when the sun is shining down on Edinburgh.
+Not only is Princes Street Gardens a World Heritage Site and ‘an area of botanic and geological scientific interest’, but it is also conveniently central and a popular destination for when the sun is shining down on Edinburgh.
 A wonderful place to find some calm and quiet away from the thrum of the city surrounding it.
 Think of it as Central Park lite.

 World-renowned and just a stunningly beautiful place to sit down and breath deep.
 For the most part, we can just let the images do the talking!
 A wander through the Botanical Gardens is a tonic for the soul.
-Dine al fresco with views of the iconic Palm House or watch nature go by from the Chinese Hillside.
+Dine alfresco with views of the iconic Palm House or watch nature go by from the Chinese Hillside.

 View of the castle in the distant, tennis courts, and a pond full of swans.
 Try a local spot away from some of the more popular green spaces in the city.
-Inverleith’s close proximity to the Royal Botanical Garden situates it nicely should you want to go on a green space crawl of Edinburgh and comes highly recommended by Gabi, our ad manager!
+Inverleith is close to the Royal Botanical Garden should you want to go on a green space crawl of Edinburgh and comes highly recommended by Gabi, our ad manager!

 The unfinished acropolis is completely unmistakable - referred to historically as “Edinburgh’s shame”, but any notion of that is wholly absent should you take the journey up the stairs and experience the joy to be found at the summit.
 Panoramic views of the city, the undulating buildings contoured to the cities foundations.
 Rugged and beautiful, and uniquely Edinburgh.